-\ Provided with some models.

-Display screen 41.3 cm (17.3") LCD screen, configured with one of the following resolutions: HD+, 1600 horizontal x 900 vertical pixels FHD, 1920 horizontal x 1080 vertical pixels Be aware that, when the computer is operating

-Be aware that, when the computer is operating on the AC adaptor, the image displayed on the internal screen is somewhat brighter than when it operates on battery power.
-This difference in brightness levels is intended to save power when operating on batteries.

-Legal Footnote (LCD)

-For more information regarding LCD, refer to the Legal Footnotes section.

-Stereo speakers The speakers emit sound generated by your software as well as audio alarms, such as low battery condition, generated by the system.
+Display screen Dishiah scieeli 39.6 cm (15.6") LCD screen, is configured with one of the following resolutions depending on the model you purchased: HD, 1366 horizontal x 768 vertical pixels FHD, 1920 horizontal x 1080 vertical pixels UHD, 3840 horizontal x 2160 vertical pixels Be aware that, when the computer is operating on the AC adaptor, the image displayed on the internal screen is somewhat brighter than when i operates on battery power.
+This difference in brightness levels is intended to save power wher operating on batteries.
+Legal Footnote (LCD) For more information re garding LCD, refer to the Legal Footnotes section.
+Storeo opeakora The speakers emit sound apported buyeur Stereo speakers The speakers emit sound generated by your software as well as audio alarms, such as low battery condition, generated by the system.
 Display hinges The display hinges allow the display panel to be positioned at a variety of easy-to-view angles.
-Power button Press this button to power on/off the computer.
-Power indicator The Power indicator glows white when the computer is turned on.
-However, if you turn the computer off into Sleep Mode, this indicator will blink white.
-Keyboard The keyboard contains character keys, control keys, function keys, and special Windows keys, providing all the functionality of a full-size keyboard.
-Refer to the The Keyboard section for details.
+Display hinges Power button The display hinges allow the display panel to be The display hinges allow the display panel to be positioned at a variety of easy-to-view angles.
+Power button The display hinges allow the display panel to be positioned at a variety of easy-to-view angles.
+Press this button to power on/off the computer.
+The Power indicator glows white when the computer is turned on.
+However, if you turn off the computer into Sleep Mode, this indicator

+NFC (Near Field Communication) detection area NFC (Near Field Communication) initiates interactions immediately between people and objects close the computer.
+NFC enables quick ad-hoc connections from PC to PC, or PC to device, through simple physical touch, without the pre-requisite of formal pairing.
+The interactions are intended to be quick, simple and delightful, simplifying the interactions with daily used devices and promoting a more social computing experience.
+Some models are equipped with NFC function.
 Touch Pad The Touch Pad located in the palm rest is used to control the movement of the on-screen pointer.
 To use the Touch Pad, simply touch and move your fingertip across it in the direction you want the on-screen pointer to go.
-Touch Pad appearance depends on the model you purchased.

-Touch Pad control buttons

-The two buttons located on the bottom of the Touch Pad are used like the buttons on a standard mouse.
+Touch Pad control buttons The two buttons located on the bottom of the Touch Pad are used like the buttons on a standard mouse.
 Press the left button to select a menu item or to manipulate text or graphics designated by the pointer, and press the right button to display a menu or other function depending on the software you are using.
-Touch Pad control buttons appearance depends on the model you purchased.